1937 24 Hours of Le Mans: Up to 1.1-litre entries

 Singer returned to defend their class-victory from 1935.
 In the interim, the works team had been closed down but the team manager, Stan Barnes, set up his own team with his brother Donald.
 Team Autosports brought three cars to the race, with works backing.
 Stan Barnes and Roy Eccles had entries in the Biannual Cup after driving for Aston Martin in the 1935 race.
 Donald would drive one car, joined by Norman Black (a former Singer works driver), while Eccles had his wife Marjorie as co-driver.
 A fourth car was put in by French privateer, Jacques Savoye, who put his own bodyshell on the chassis.

 Earlier in the decade, MG cars had fared very well at Le Mans.
 This year, there was only a single entry.
-At the last race, in 1935, speed-record champion George Eyston had three all-female crews to run the Midget PA.
+At the previous race, in 1935, speed-record champion George Eyston had three all-female crews to run the Midget PA.
 This year he provided support to Dorothy Stanley-Turner, the 20-year-old owner of a Midget PB.
 The newer model was now 937cc and developed 43 bhp.
-She had been mentored by Joan Chetwynd and started racing at Easter.
-Her co-driver, Enid Riddell, was an unusual choice – she would be imprisoned in London during the war as a Nazi sympathiser.
+She had been taught to drive by Joan Chetwynd and then started racing at Easter.
+It was only after the race that she revealed that she was driving with a broken rib after a recent fall.
+Her co-driver, Enid Riddell, was an interesting choice – she would be imprisoned in London during the war as a Nazi sympathiser.